michael105/michael105/README.md

 Linux conglomeration.<br>

 <br>
-Started programming with Basic at an IBM PC(One of those first models,no hd, no graphics..), to head on to Pascal, later Cpp, did a lot with perl, some Java, Javascript, finally got back to C, Assembly and shell scripts.
+Started programming with Basic at an IBM PC(One of those first models,no hd, no graphics..), to head on to Pascal, later Cpp, did a lot with perl, some Java, Javascript, finally came back to C, Assembly and shell scripts.
 <br>
 Did work with sql, css, html, and so on.<br>
 <br><br>